Princeton, N.J. — You can't do the same thing over and over again and expect different results.

 Two years ago, I wrote that the promotion of Priore was one of the “greatest gifts” Penn football had ever seen, and I still sincerely believe that.
 Even though the team has finished below expectations in two seasons since, that doesn’t negate all of the progress the program has made since he took over, especially when considering the youth on the field this season.

-To Priore’s credit, he did attempt to justify his approach: he said Robinson’s early-season hamstring injury was worse than most people outside the team realized, and that, after it had diminished, he wanted to err on the side of more game experience, which Glover had at that point.
+To Priore’s credit, he did attempt to justify his approach to the QB situation: he said Robinson’s early-season hamstring injury was worse than most people outside the team realized, and that, after it had diminished, he wanted to err on the side of more game experience, which Glover had at that point.

 But excuses be damned — it doesn’t take Stephen Hawking to interpret the results we’ve seen.
 More often than not, the offense scores with Robinson on the field, and doesn’t score when he’s not.
 Priore can still be the right person for the job and make individual wrong decisions, and that has been the case here.